-- " A downgrade of DekaBank's ratings could be triggered by a downgrade of the bank's Adjusted BCA or by a reduction in the rating uplift resulting from our Advanced LGF analysis. - " DekaBank's BCA could be strained in case of a higher reliance on or a weaker quality of market funding.
-In addition, DekaBank's BCA could be downgraded if additional risks emerge from its commercial banking activities; the bank fails to maintain capital ratios at strong levels; or profitability declines substantially.
+- " A downgrade of DekaBank's ratings could be triggered by a downgrade of the bank's Adjusted BCA or a reduction in the rating uplift from our Advanced LGF analysis. - " DekaBank's BCA could be downgraded in case of weakening solvency factors, in combination with a pronounced reduction in liquidity or an increase in its market funding reliance.
 A downgrade of the BCA could, however, be offset by additional affiliate support uplift. - " DekaBank's ratings could also be downgraded should there be a significant decrease in the bank's stock of loss-absorbing liabilities, which may lead to fewer notches of rating uplift from our Advanced LGF analysis.